MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 #### Example 1: Compound of two edges
 The compound of two edges *E1* and *E2* is a self-interfered shape and cannot be used as the argument of the Algorithms.

-@figure{/user_guides/boolean_operations/images/operations_image036.svg, "Compound of two edges"}
+@figure{/user_guides/boolean_operations/images/operations_image036.svg,"Compound of two edges",230}

 #### Example 2: Self-interfered Edge
 The edge *E* is a self-interfered shape and cannot be used as an argument of the Algorithms.

-@figure{/user_guides/boolean_operations/images/operations_image037.svg, "Self-interfered Edge"}
+@figure{/user_guides/boolean_operations/images/operations_image037.svg,"Self-interfered Edge",140}

 #### Example 3: Self-interfered Face
 The face *F* is a self-interfered shape and cannot be used as an argument of the Algorithms.

-@figure{/user_guides/boolean_operations/images/operations_image038.svg, "Self-interfered Face"}
+@figure{/user_guides/boolean_operations/images/operations_image038.svg,"Self-interfered Face",230}

 ####	Example 4: Face of Revolution
 The face *F* has been obtained by revolution of edge *E* around line *L*.

-@figure{/user_guides/boolean_operations/images/operations_image039a.png, "Face of Revolution: Arguments"}
+@figure{/user_guides/boolean_operations/images/operations_image039a.png,"Face of Revolution: Arguments",230}
-@figure{/user_guides/boolean_operations/images/operations_image039b.png, "Face of Revolution: Result"}
+@figure{/user_guides/boolean_operations/images/operations_image039b.png,"Face of Revolution: Result",230}

 In spite of the fact that face *F* is valid (in terms of *BRepCheck_Analyzer*) it is a self-interfered shape and cannot be used as the argument of the Algorithms.

 @subsubsection occt_algorithms_10_1_4	Self-interferences due to tolerances
 #### Example 1: Non-closed Edge

-Let us consider edge *E* based on a non-closed circle. @figure{/user_guides/boolean_operations/images/operations_image040.png, "Edge based on a non-closed circle"}
+Let us consider edge *E* based on a non-closed circle. @figure{/user_guides/boolean_operations/images/operations_image040.png,"Edge based on a non-closed circle",230}

 The distance between the vertices of *E* is *D=0.69799*.
 The values of the tolerances *Tol(V1)=Tol(V2)=0.5*.
-@figure{/user_guides/boolean_operations/images/operations_image041.png,  "Distance and Tolerances"}
+@figure{/user_guides/boolean_operations/images/operations_image041.png,"Distance and Tolerances",230}

 In spite of the fact that the edge *E* is valid in terms of *BRepCheck_Analyzer*, it is a self-interfered shape because its vertices are interfered.
 Thus, edge *E* cannot be used as an argument of the Algorithms.

 #### Example 2: Solid containing an interfered vertex

-Let us consider solid *S* containing vertex V. @figure{/user_guides/boolean_operations/images/operations_image042.png,  "Solid containing an interfered vertex"}
+Let us consider solid *S* containing vertex V. @figure{/user_guides/boolean_operations/images/operations_image042.png,"Solid containing an interfered vertex",230}

 The value of  tolerance Tol(V)= 50.000075982061.

-@figure{/user_guides/boolean_operations/images/operations_image043.png,  "Tolerance"}
+@figure{/user_guides/boolean_operations/images/operations_image043.png,"Tolerance",230}

 In spite of the fact that solid *S* is valid in terms of *BRepCheck_Analyzer* it is a self-interfered shape because vertex *V* is interfered with a lot of sub-shapes from *S* without any topological connection with them.
 Thus solid *S* cannot be used as an argument of the Algorithms.